Pylons/substanced/docs/sdi.rst

 Catalog
 =======

-With :doc:`cataloging <cataloging>` developers have a powerful facility that can be added to their application.
-Like other first-class parts of Substance D's machinery, this includes an SDI UI for interacting with the catalog:
+With :doc:`cataloging <cataloging>` developers have a powerful indexing and searching facility that can be added to their application.
+Like other first-class parts of Substance D's machinery, it includes an SDI UI for interacting with the catalog:

 .. image:: images/catalog.png